armagankaratosun/armagankaratosun.github.io/README.md

-# Welcome to my Blog.
+# Adventures of a System Admin: A Brief History

-Hello dear viewer and welcome to my blog, where you can came across stuffs including but not limited,
+Hello dear viewer and welcome to my blog, where you can came across stuffs including, but not limited to,

 *  Linux
 *  Ansible